nicocarbo/pyBuildSim/README.md

 # BuildingSimulation
-Personal models to support building simulation
+Personal models to support building simulation.

+Development in Python.

 *Work in progress*